 Alfonso Cuarón’s Mexican Pie

 This piece was actually published in 2002, a feature on Alfonso Cuarón’s Y tu mamá también.
 We did the interview at the Mercer Hotel with co-stars Gael García Bernal and Diego Luna in tow.
 Now that Cuarón has won big-time Oscars, it’s worth looking at where he was 12 years ago, aspiring to do mainstream movies and reveling in having escaped the PRI-dominated Mexican film establishment.
-Too bad Maribel Verdú was not around.
+Unfortunately Maribel Verdú was not with them for this interview.

 A Festival Latino